NVIDIA/gpu-operator/README.md

 ### Improvements
 - The operator CRD has been renamed to `ClusterPolicy`.
 - The operator image is now based on UBI8.
+- Helm chart has been refactored to fix issues and follow some best practices.
 ### Fixed Issues
 - Fixed an issue with the toolkit container which would setup the NVIDIA runtime under `/run/nvidia` with a symlink to `/usr/local/nvidia`.
 If a node was rebooted, this would prevent any containers from being run with Docker as the container runtime configured in `/etc/docker/daemon.json` would not be available after reboot.
 - Fixed a race condition with the creation of the CRD and registration.